-Without a doubt, we’re oversimplifying predictive analytics (John) and A.I.
-(Daisy) but hopefully, you get the idea.
+Without a doubt, we’re oversimplifying predictive analytics (John) and AI (Daisy) but hopefully, you get the idea.

 Predictive analytics is based on historical data and requires human direction to figure out what to do.

-A.I., particularly when it’s based on reinforcement learning, is an approach that works autonomously and offers ways to significantly improve decision-making by learning through trial and error.
+Reinforcement Learning in AI is an approach that works autonomously and offers ways to significantly improve decision-making by learning through trial and error.

 Reinforcement learning delivers decisions, not data that needs to be analyzed.
 By creating a simulation of an entire business or system, it is possible for an intelligent system to test new actions or approaches or change course when failures happen while building on successes.

-At Daisy, we believe reinforcement learning is how companies successfully leverage the power of A.I. to drive better financial results.
+At Daisy, we believe reinforcement learning is how companies successfully leverage the power of AI to drive better financial results.

-When applied to problems beyond the capabilities of humans, A.I. can drive efficiencies, productivity, and allow companies to scale business operations to generate higher profits and sales, and outflank the competition.
+When applied to problems beyond the capabilities of humans, AI can drive efficiencies, productivity, and allow companies to scale business operations to generate higher profits and sales, and outflank the competition.

-To learn more about, how Daisy’s A.I.-powered technology helps retailers and insurance companies drive higher profits and revenue, drop us a note.
+To learn more about, how Daisy’s AI-Powered technology helps retailers and insurance companies drive higher profits and revenue, drop us a note.